 The hermit Theodore was convinced of the powerful aid of the icon, and was tempted to keep it for himself.
 He decided to return home by another route to avoid the abbess and Saideneida completely.
 He paid to take ship, but the vessel encountered such a furious storm that they were forced to turn back rather than be lost.
 Repenting of his error, he returned to the road he had taken and made his way back to Saideneida.
 Once back at the convent, the days passed and he found that he did not want to part with the icon.
-He lied to the abyss, telling her he had not purchased the icon she had requested, and planned to depart from the convent in secret rather than face the disappointed abyss again.
+He lied to the abbess, telling her he had not purchased the icon she had requested, and planned to depart from the convent in secret rather than face the disappointed abbess again.

 Moving in the darkness the following morning, the hermit made his way soundlessly to the gate so as to begin his trek back to his homeland.
 As he attempted to pass through the convent gate, however, there was an invisible power that would not allow him to pass.
 It was as if he were trying to walk through a wall of solid stone, though nothing could be seen that barred his way.
 When he realized that he would not be able to leave the convent, he turned back and faced the abbess, admitting to her that he had lied and had intended to keep the icon for himself.

-With tears of gratitude, the abyss Marina gave glory to God and His Holy Mother and the icon found its home.
+With tears of gratitude, the abbess Marina gave glory to God and His Holy Mother and the icon found its home.
 That same icon, known as the Shaghoura, meaning “the illustrious,” is kept in a pilgrimage shrine that is separate from the rest of the chapel.
 It is hidden in an ornate niche with silver doors.
 Childless couples especially, and pilgrims seeking miracles of healing still come seeking the Blessed Virgin’s intercession.

 The shrine was formerly well known in the West, where from about 1200 it was popularized by the stories of miracles and miraculous healings that were related of the veneration of the image.
 A German chronicler, during the ages of the crusades, wrote of his pilgrimage to the convent and spoke of the special properties of a miraculous, holy oil that was emitted from the icon.
 It was believed that the oil could cure the sick, and Templar knights, especially, would go to the shrine to obtain the holy oil for their churches.